moov-io/iso8583/README.md

 ### Display

-To display ACH files in a human-readable format
+To display ISO8583 message in a human-readable format

 Example: